saschageyer/action-outside/README.markdown

   expanded = !expanded;
 }
 ```
-Note: you most likely want your callback function to remove the event listener by using the listen(false) method
+Note: you most likely want your callback function to remove the event listener by using the listen(false) method!